 The Geometric Solids.
 My seven solid geometric set and subesquent related work.

-Cincinnnati Portfolio presents animations and images of finished and planned work shown since I came to Cincinnati, modeled in Autodesk 3D Studio®, 3D Studio Max®, and Truespace®, and animated with Darim® MPG demo animation plug-ins.
+Cincinnnati Portfolio presents animations and images of finished and planned work shown since I moved to Cincinnati, modeled in Autodesk 3D Studio®, 3D Studio Max®, and Truespace®, and animated with Darim® MPG demo animation plug-ins.

 DAAP is the home page of the first multi-user world of sculpture on line, begun in 1996, and still served by ActiveWorlds®.